-Since the only factor controlled by teachers is the school, every effort should be made to present a nondiscriminatory environment.
-Many small but significant procedures can affect the development of a nondiscriminatory environment.
+Since the only factor controlled by teachers is the school, every effort should be made to present a non-discriminatory environment.
+Many small but significant procedures can affect the development of a non-discriminatory environment.

 These include:

+- school organisation

+- dress

-- school organisation dress television, books and other learning materials
+- learning materials

 - discipline

 - teacher attention

-- adult role models Visits
+- adult role models

+Visits